Bell motivated to lose weight by dad’s death, contract bonus

 Bell pulled a hamstring on the final day of mini-camp this week, but he should be ready for training camp in July.

-This is the lightest Bell has been in his career, topping the previous low of 335.
+This is the lightest Bell has been in his career, besting the previous low of 335.

 He said he reached the desired weight by disciplining himself, watching what he ate and staying on his cardio.
 He also reduced his alcohol consumption and drank lots of water, not to mention eating lots of salads with chicken juice as the dressing.